-Musical Theater Curriculum
+Musical Theatre Curriculum

 Mrs. Canon's directing credits include: Roger’s & Hammerstein’s Cinderella, Guys and Dolls, Oklahoma, The Music Man, Annie Get Your Gun, Children of Eden, Seussical the Musical, Once Upon a Mattress, Godspell, Heathers the Musical, Bat Boy the Musical.
 She has also conceived, written, and directed 3 musical reviews for Wayward Actor's Company in Louisville, KY.
 Valerie earned her BFA in ballet performance from the University of Oklahoma and has taught throughout the United States.
 Valerie has choreographed musicals to include: The Music Man, Evil Dead the Musical, 25th Annual Putnum County Spelling Bee, Young Frankenstein, The Wedding Singer, Saucy Jack and the Space Vixens, and many others.
 She has performed in numerous productions such as: A Chorus Line, Man of La Mancha, Evil Dead the Musical, Gypsy, Bare, Into the Woods, Spamalot, and Little Shop of Horrors.

-Music Director, Vocal Coach, Accompanist
+Music Director, Vocal Coach,

-and Musical Theater Curriculum
+and Musical Theatre Curriculum